Educational Tour of Finland

 Thanks for visiting Project Finland, an educational – and fun! – interactive tour of Finland.
-It’s designed to help kids ages 9-12 experience Finland’s society, culture and environment – and begin exploring how they can make the world a better place.
+It’s designed to help kids experience Finland’s society, culture and environment – and begin exploring how they can make the world a better place.

-Contact Project Finland
+About Project Finland

 First Lady Laura Bush has endorsed the Project Finland website as part of her initiative to promote reading and a better understanding of the world among American school children.